 6. Cure and un-mold

 After the concrete has cured for at least 24 hours, spray it down with a hose.
-Remove from plastic bag and from molds.
+Remove plastic bags and molds.
 You should be able to remove the bath itself by pulling out the inner mold, then turning it over to press it out of the outer mold.
 You’ll most likely need to remove the stand by cutting the cardboard tube with a utility knife.

 Once the concrete is completely cured, wearing a dust mask and eye protection, sand edges or ridges on the bath using a high-grit sandpaper.